What does an online Thangka Course look like?

-Why do beginner thangka art students need to start with the Buddha Face course before they can draw a complete Buddha?
+Why do beginner thangka art students need to start with the Buddha Face course before they can draw a full Buddha?

 The School for Tibetan Buddhist Art stays true to the thangka tradition.
 Traditionally in Tibet, one who started their many years of thangka training had to start with the basis; drawing the face of the Buddha (and Tibetan symbols for ex.), and build it up from there.
 You do not need to have any drawing experience by the way.